vsumavane/tldr-discord-bot/README.md

 ## Features

 - Posts TLDR newsletters to Discord
-- Tracks posted categories to avoid duplicates
+- Tracks posted categories to avoid duplicates (using Upstash KV)
 - Handles redirects when news isn't released yet
 - Posts each article as a separate message
 - Includes read time and category information